FaisalAbusharar/SwiftCrypt/README.md

 file_transformer.decrypt_file("encrypted.bin", "decrypted.txt", password)

 ```
 Check out our documentation for more detailed instructions and examples.
+[COMING SOON]

 # Contribution
 We welcome contributions!
 If you encounter issues or want to enhance SwiftCrypt, please submit a pull request or open an issue.

 Discord: https://discord.gg/dtGT6qryUR

 # License